Relax Gaming Bingo Sites

 There are a few special features at Relax bingo sites that you won’t find on any other platform and these are mostly to do with transparency and fair play.
 Indeed, the Relax powered bingo site Bingo.com was chosen by a panel of experts to win the Fair Play Which Bingo award 2016.

-- During each bingo game an analysis of the best performing tickets held by other players is displayed, showing their name, whether 1TG or 2TG and in the case of 1TG, which number or numbers they need for bingo
+- During each bingo game in most of the rooms an analysis of the best performing (1TG) tickets held by other players is displayed, showing their name and which number or numbers they need for bingo

 - A breakdown of prizes paid out is shown after the end of the game, including the total payout in £ sterling but also showing the amounts paid out in the currency actually used (e.g. kroner for Swedish players)